nevredimiy/plugin-wp-abandoned/README.md

 ## Description

 This plugin collects customer data on the checkout page.
-The data is written to a text file by the "onblur" event from the "billing_phone" input field.
+The data is written to a database by the "onblur" event from the "billing_phone" input field.
 The data will be recorded regardless of whether the order is submit or not

 ## Getting Started